Frequently asked questions

 For other modes of transportation like trains, buses, cruise ships or when escaping from a hotel room in a fire or natural disaster, then yes, having ADAPTS nearby or using it as a lumbar pillow is perfectly fine.
 Airplanes are a different story.

 We recommend that on a flight it is best to sit on ADAPTS.
 You can keep yours at your seat as a lumbar pillow if you chose not to use it.
 Having said so, understand that you have less than 90 seconds to escape from an airplane engulfed in fire and smoke conditions.
 The time spent getting on ADAPTS could mean the difference between getting to safety and first responders or not.

-IF you do choose keep it nearby, rescuers would place ADAPTS unfolded on the floor and place the passenger on it, then grab the handles and go.
-This extra step could be crucial in an emergency especially since it would happen after all other passengers have escaped.
+IF you do choose to keep ADAPTS nearby, rescuers would roll you side to side and slip ADAPTS under you or unfold ADAPTS on the floor and place the passenger on it.
+Once in position they would grab the handles and go.
+These extra steps could be crucial in an emergency especially since it would happen after all other passengers have escaped.